-The term 'Counterfeit Money' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Counterfeit Money' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Counterfeit money refers to fake currency which criminals create in an effort to imitate real currency produced and backed by a sovereign government.
 Such currency will always be designed in an effort to pass for real money so that it convinces people of its legitimacy.
 There are rare cases when such counterfeits are not produced to buy services and goods, but instead to try to create inflation in an economy.

 In theory, counterfeiters can produce either coins or paper money in their operations.
 In practice though, the overwhelming majority of counterfeit money today proves to be the paper variety.
 In the golden age of real intrinsically valuable money, coins were frequently counterfeited through mixing cheaper metals with valuable metals.
 The criminals would then develop molds or casts in order to imitate the striking of a real valuable coin.